getditto/wifi-aware-checker/README.md

 Run this app and quickly find out if WiFi Aware is available on your device.
 WiFi Aware is an upcoming supported transport at [Ditto](https://www.ditto.live)

+## Running this app

+1. `git clone` this repository
+2. Run this project on your Android 8.0 or higher device with Android studio!

 ![WiFi Aware Checker](https://media.giphy.com/media/kfXxeX3zidS1yzKVgC/giphy.gif)